dvollrath/StudyGuide/population/pollution.md

 ![Air pollution](https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/Poulluted_killer_fog_in_Delhi.jpg/1024px-Poulluted_killer_fog_in_Delhi.jpg)

+The low values in places like the UK are relatively new.
+This next figure shows you PM levels in London going back to 1700, and it shows how these rose substantially during the initial periods of the industrial revolution (1750-ish to 1900-ish) and then dropped dramatically as the city got richer and richer.
+For reference, the recent data for Delhi is included, and you can see that city is closer to industrial revolution London levels than modern London.

+<iframe src="https://ourworldindata.org/grapher/air-pollution-london-vs-delhi" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

+## Plastics!
 An entirely different kind of pollution is from plastics.
 You may be familiar with micro-plastics or the amount of plastic that finds its way into oceans.
 The amount of plastic pollution appears to be strongly correlated with GDP per capita.

 <iframe src="https://ourworldindata.org/grapher/per-capita-plastic-waste-vs-gdp-per-capita" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>